LottieFiles/lottie-docs/docs/layers.md

 masksProperties:[Masks](#masks) for the layer ef:[Effects](effects.md) for the layer

+Note that layers that don't have a visual component (Audio layers for example), won't have a transform and similar.

 The layer is only visible between its `ip` and `op`.
 If they match the corresponding attributes in [Animation](animation.md), the layer